earlephilhower/arduino-pico/tools/README.md

 Very dumb `sed`-like tool used by the platform scripts to generate the linker `.ld` file (replacing the EEPROM location, FS sizes, etc.).
-Because we run on Windows, Mac, and Linux, need to provide this and not rely on existance of `sed` command.
+Because we run on Windows, Mac, and Linux, need to provide this and not rely on existence of `sed` command.

 ## pyserial
 `git clone` of the PySerial Python3 library to be used by the IDE.